angeldollface/mandys-house/documentation/installation.markdown

 ## UPDATING MANDY

-If you want to update Mandy, simply run the command for your platform again or download the latest binary from Mandy's releases.
+If you want to update Mandy, run the command for your platform again or download the latest binary from Mandy's releases page on GitHub.

 ## UNINSTALLING MANDY

-To uninstall Mandy, simply run `cargo uninstall mandy`  and `rustup self uninstall` from a terminal session if you installed Mandy via a script.
-You can also delete the binary file if that is how you installed Mandy on your system.
+If you installed Mandy from a script, run `cargo uninstall mandy`  and `rustup self uninstall` from a terminal session to remove Mandy's binary from your system.

 ## TROUBLESHOOTING